seifer08ms/Rmarkmap/README.md

+# R Interface to markmap library
-# Create Interactive Web MindMap with the JavaScript 'markmap' Library
+Create Interactive Web MindMap with the JavaScript 'markmap' Library